JamesLiAndroid/hexo-matery-modified/source/_posts/关于Eureka无法相互注册且服务只是注册到单一Eureka的问题总结.md

         at com.sun.jersey.client.apache4.ApacheHttpClient4Handler.handle(ApacheHttpClient4Handler.java:173) ~[jersey-apache-client4-1.19.1.jar!/:1.19.1]
         ...
 10 common frames omitted

-2020-07-23 17:31:58.629 ERROR [icp-cloud-register,,,] 12962 --- [_192.168.128.207-19] c.n.e.cluster.ReplicationTaskProcessor   : It seems to be a socket read timeout exception, it will retry later. if it continues to happen and some eureka node occupied all the cpu time, you should set property 'eureka.server.peer-node-read-timeout-ms' to a bigger value
+2020-07-23 17:31:58.629 ERROR [test-register,,,] 12962 --- [_192.168.128.207-19] c.n.e.cluster.ReplicationTaskProcessor   : It seems to be a socket read timeout exception, it will retry later. if it continues to happen and some eureka node occupied all the cpu time, you should set property 'eureka.server.peer-node-read-timeout-ms' to a bigger value

 com.sun.jersey.api.client.ClientHandlerException: java.net.SocketTimeoutException: Read timed out
         at com.sun.jersey.client.apache4.ApacheHttpClient4Handler.handle(ApacheHttpClient4Handler.java:187) ~[jersey-apache-client4-1.19.1.jar!/:1.19.1]